tgjohnst/waesd-job-log-assistant/README.md

 ---

-## Disclaimer
+## Disclaimers

-This tool is not affiliated with or endorsed by the Washington State Employment Security Department. **Always verify your submission and final job log meets official requirements.** Authors are not responsible or liable for any issues arising from the use of this tool.
+- This tool is not affiliated with or endorsed by the Washington State Employment Security Department.
+- **Always verify your submission and final job log meets official requirements.** Authors are not responsible or liable for any issues arising from the use of this tool.
+Use at your own risk
+- This tool is based on the WA ESD job search log requirements as of November, 2025 and may need updates if those requirements change.

 ---